marcotinari/CustomDeserializer/README.md

     * valid value to use in the intruder tab: ``variable1=Parameter1=§1234§[AND]Parameter2=§ABCD§``

 5. start the Intruder attack
-6. the parameter values will be automatically ancoded according to the selected transformation functions
+6. the parameter values will be automatically encoded according to the selected transformation functions
-7. TIP: In the Intruder attack result/history You will find de decoded version of the payload.
+7. TIP: In the Intruder attack result/history You will find the decoded version of the payload.
 Use an external Extension (e.g. Logger++ is a great extension from Soroush Dalili, NCC Group) if You want to check the actual HTTP Request after being transformed by the extension

 # Set up guide - Scanner integration
 1. enable the Intruder integration in the Deserializer tab